Manage technical debt: measure the impact and prioritize improvements guided by development data

 Use hotspots to communicate the current situation

-A hotspots analysis helps bringing that much needed visibility.
+A hotspots analysis helps bring that much-needed visibility.
 I have also found it useful to complement hotspots with another behavioral code analysis technique: complexity trends.

 A complexity trend quickly shows if a hotspot is a growing problem, or if it is under control.
 I often use these together with hotspots when communicating the need to pay down technical debt.
 It’s a simple technique that’s easy to interpret visually.